frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-understanding.md

 We need to mortify our internal senses---our imagination, our memory, keeping useless thoughts at bay.
 In our external senses, we have to struggle to be conscious of God, seeing the hand of God behind the ups and downs of life.

 We also need to purify our hearts, because only the pure heart can see God.
-"Blessed are the clean of heart, for they shall see God" (cf. Matt.
+"Blessed are the clean of heart, for they shall see God" (*cf*.
+Matt.
 5:8).

 If we have a lack of purity, if we're too attached to the goods of the earth, if we give our body all it wants, then we dull the soul\'s interest in the things for God.